ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/running/tls/index.md

 > * `Route`: go ahead and route as normal; this will allow handling HTTP requests normally
 > * `Reject`: reject the request with a 400 response
 >
-> The example below does not define a `requestPolicy`; however, this is something to keep in mind as you begin using the `Host` `CRD` in $productName$.
+> The example below does not define a `requestPolicy`; however, this is something to keep in mind as you begin using the `Host` `CRD` in Emissary.
 >
 > For more information, please refer to the [`Host` documentation](../host-crd#secure-and-insecure-requests).

 ### Automatic TLS with ACME

-With $productName$, the Host can be configured to completely manage TLS by requesting a certificate from a Certificate Authority using the [ACME HTTP-01 challenge](https://letsencrypt.org/docs/challenge-types/).
+With Emissary, the Host can be configured to completely manage TLS by requesting a certificate from a Certificate Authority using the [ACME HTTP-01 challenge](https://letsencrypt.org/docs/challenge-types/).

-After creating a DNS record, configuring $productName$ to get a certificate from the default CA [Let's Encrypt](https://letsencrypt.org) is as simple as providing a hostname and your email for the certificate:
+After creating a DNS record, configuring Emissary to get a certificate from the default CA [Let's Encrypt](https://letsencrypt.org) is as simple as providing a hostname and your email for the certificate: